 Strictly speaking, it is physically possible to wear jeans with a dress shirt and a tie.
 However, just because you can do something doesn't necessarily mean that it's always advisable.
 But like everything, there's a time and a place.

-Men's jeans with a dress shirt, a tie and a blue blazer is a kind of uniform—and it works well for serious creative types, actors, writers, fashion editors, and designers.
+Men's jeans with a dress shirt, a tie, and a blue blazer is a kind of uniform—and it works well for serious creative types, actors, writers, fashion editors, and designers.
 You may not upend the conventional wisdom surrounding art and pop culture, but you can learn a thing or two about wearing jeans with a men's dress shirt and a tie based on how famed artists pull it off.
+Here are our tips on how to wear a dress shirt with jeans.

 The first thing to acknowledge is that pairing jeans with a dress shirt and a men's tie inherently takes the outfit in a much more casual direction.
 Obviously, this look is a more casual approach to dressing than wearing a dress shirt and a tie with a suit.
 But it is also more dressed down than pairing your dress shirt and tie with a pair of men's khakis pants.
 In effect, you're pushing the tie outside of the context in which it is typically worn and has meaning.
 This begs the question: why are you wearing jeans with your dress shirt and tie?